 This scholarship will cover the partial cost of tuition only in the form of a fee waiver; it will not cover additional course costs (books etc.) or accommodation fees.
 Scholarships are not payable directly to successful applicants but are off set against your student fee invoice.
 Scholarships are awarded on the basis of academic merit, the submitted personal statement in response to the set question as detailed in the application, and in some cases, financial need and professional/extracurricular achievements.

-Apply for the LLM Art Business and Law programme no later than 31st May 2019.
+Apply for full-time study on the LLM Art Business and Law programme no later than 6 April 2020.
 Students who have not submitted their complete LLM application by this date will not be considered for funding.
-If you have missing documents in your application it will not be considered in time for scholarship consideration.
-It is acceptable to apply if you have not yet taken your English language test or do not have your final academic grades.
+If you have missing documents in your programme application it will not be considered in time for scholarship consideration.
+It is acceptable to apply for this programme even if you have not yet taken your English language test or do not have your final academic grades.
+In such cases it is possible to be given a conditional offer of full-time study.

-The deadline for submission of this scholarship application is 28th June 2019 at 12:00pm GMT - students must have an offer of study (either conditional or unconditional) on the Art, Business and Law LLM before applying for funding.
+The deadline for submission of this scholarship application is 22 May 2020 at 23:59 GMT - students must have an offer of full-time study (either conditional or unconditional) on the Art, Business and Law LLM before applying for funding.

 If you are awarded a scholarship you may be asked to assist the Law Marketing Team with marketing activities such as the postgraduate law open evenings and student profiles and videos.